Dunkirk, Nottingham: Demography

 Dunkirk has a population of just over 10,000, with the average household size being 2.90, and the population density per hectare is 20.90.

 Dunkirk is ethnically mixed, with 60% of the people being White British and 40% being from various countries such as: 5.1% from Iran, 4.7% from India, 3.69% from Pakistan, 6.05% from China, 3.6% from Africa, 3.5% from the Caribbean and 2% from the Arab World.

 36.3% of the population consider themselves Christian, 10.3% consider themselves Muslim, 2.8% are Hindu, 1.2% are Jewish, 1.9% are Buddhist and 1.4% are Sikh.

 60.4% of the people are aged between 16-24 and 11.5% are 30–44, highlighting Dunkirk's high student population due to its proximity to Nottingham's University Park Campus.

 Healthcare

-The Queens Medical Centre is an accident and emergency hospital situated in the area.
+The Queen's Medical Centre is an accident and emergency hospital situated in the area.
 Until 2012, the QMC was the largest hospital in the United Kingdom; it continues to be the largest teaching hospital in Europe.
 The hospital employs over 6,000 people and the total floor area of the main block is 30 square miles.

 The QMC has an overhead bridge to the University of Nottingham main campus.
 Inside the QMC there is a hotel, academy, Costa, clothes shops and Amigos.

 There is a stop for the Nottingham Express Tram at the Queen's Medical Centre.